linguisticmind/watchtower/README.md

 # watchtower

 `watchtower` augments the functionality of the `watch` command.
-It offers a convenient interface to run and manage watch tasks in form of scripts providing easy access to common operations.
+It offers a convenient interface to run and manage watch tasks in the form of scripts providing easy access to common operations.

 Video tutorial: